Measure contraction property, curvature exponent and geodesic dimension of sub-Finsler $\ell^p$-Heisenberg groups: Geometry of the ellp -Heisenberg group

 From Pontryagin's maximum principle, we can conclude that if $\gamma(t)$ is a length-minimiser parametrised by constant speed starting from $e$, then $\gamma(t) = \exp^t(r, \theta, w)$ for some $(r,\theta, w) \in \T^*(\mathds{H})$.

-If $\gamma(t) = (x(t), y(t), z(t))$ is a horizontal curve ($t \in \interval{0}{T}$) from the origin, then
+If $\gamma(t) = (x(t), y(t), z(t))$ is a horizontal curve ($t \in \interval{0}{1}$) from the origin, then

-and $z(T)$ corresponds to the (signed) area swept by $(x(t),y(t))$ in $\R^2$.
-Furthermore, $\gamma$ is a length minimiser between $\gamma(0)$ and $\gamma(T)$ if and only if the curve $(x(t), y(t))$ has minimal $\ell^p$-length in $\R^2$ among all the paths in $\R^2$ joining $(0, 0)$ to $(x(T), y(T))$.
+and $z(1)$ corresponds to the (signed) area swept by $(x(t),y(t))$ in $\R^2$.
+Furthermore, $\gamma$ is a length minimiser between $\gamma(0)$ and $\gamma(1)$ if and only if the curve $(x(t), y(t))$ has minimal $\ell^p$-length in $\R^2$ among all the paths in $\R^2$ joining $(0, 0)$ to $(x(1), y(1))$.
 To find a length minimiser between $e$ and $(x_1, y_1, z_1) \in \mathds{H}$, one must therefore solve an isoperimetric problem: find a path $(x(t), y(t))$ from $(0, 0)$ to $(x_1, y_1)$ of minimal $\ell^p$-length that sweep an area $z_1$.

 Busemann proved the existence and uniqueness to such isoperimetric problems.
 In \cite{busemann1947}, the classical isoperimetric inequality in the Euclidean plane was extended to a arbitrary normed planes.
 The curve of a fixed area that minimises length is not the unit circle, but the dual unit circle.
-In our case (see also \cite[Section 4.]{noskov2008}), this means that if $(x_1, y_1) = (0, 0)$, then $(x(t), y(t))$ must be obtained by dilating and translating $\mathds{S}_q$ in order to achieve an area of $z_1$.
+In our case (see also \cite[Section 4.]{noskov2008}), this means that if $(x_1, y_1) = (0, 0)$, then $(x(t), y(t))$ must be obtained by the $\ell^q$-arc sweeping an area of $z_1$, i.e. by dilating and translating $\mathds{S}_q$ in order to achieve an area of $z_1$ (see \cref{fig:geodesicsproj}).
 There are infinitely many ways to accomplish that.
 If $(x_1, y_1) \neq (0, 0)$, then $(x(t), y(t))$ is uniquely obtained as a subpath of a dilated and translated $\mathds{S}_q$ that achieves an area of $z_1$.
-Therefore, every two points in the $\ell^p$-Heisenberg group can be joined by a length minimiser: there is a unique one if the two points don't have the same $z$-coordinate, otherwise there are infinite length minimisers between them.
+Therefore, every two points in the $\ell^p$-Heisenberg group can be joined by a length minimiser: there is a unique one if the two points don't have the same $z$-coordinate, otherwise there are infinitely many length minimisers between them.

+\begin{remark} Busemann's solution to the Finsler isoperimetric problem in the plane could be used to obtain the shape of length-minimisers and cut point, however, it does not directly give the constant-speed parametrisation of those curves.
+Applying Pontryagin's Maximum Principle to the squared energy instead gives the right parametrisation of the extremals.
+Here, we recall the equivalence between finding length minimisers and the $\ell^p$-isoperimetric problem in order to obtain the cut time easily. \end{remark}